WHAT CAUSES ED?

 • Smoking

-• Medications
+• Medication

-• Stress or depression.
+• Stress or depression

 While ED itself is not a life-threatening disorder, it can be a sign of a more serious medical condition, including heart disease.
 This is because coronary heart disease occurs when plaque builds up in the arteries.
 This reduces the blood flow to the heart and affects the functioning of blood vessels, and this normally affects the blood vessels of the penis first.